tabatkins/kdlpy/README.md

 	Controls whether the parser produces native Python objects (`str`, `int`, `None`, etc) when parsing untagged values (those without a `(foo)` prefix), or always produces kdlpy objects (such as `String`, `Decimal`, etc).

 	Tagged values like `(date)"2021-01-01"` always become kdlpy objects (in this case, `kdl.String("2021-01-01", tag="date"))`.

+* `tags: Dict[str, Callable] = {}`

+	A dictionary of tag->converter functions,
+	letting you parse tagged nodes/values
+	(like `(date)"2021-01-01"`)
+	into whatever types you'd like.

+	Whenever a node or value is encountered with the given tag, your converter will be called with the fully-constructured kdlpy object, and whatever you return will be inserted into the document instead.
+	Note that this does not specialize on type;
+	if you intend to only handle specific types of values, just check the value's type and return it unchanged if you don't intend to handle it.

+	You can produce KDL values
+	(such as parsing `(hex)"0x12.e5"` into a `kdl.Decimal`, since KDL doesn't support fractional hex values), or into any other type.
+	Note that non-kdlpy types are automatically handled by the printer if they have a `.to_kdl()` method.

 ## Customizing Printing